Skip to contents

 model-plot

-As we can see, the plot shows the linear model fit using the standardized data.
+As we can see, the plot shows the linear model fit of the standardized data.
 We can now go ahead and for example change the x-variable of the model and rerun the pipeline.

 # Warning: Removed 37 rows containing missing values or values outside the scale range